 How to Pinch Sweet Peas for Fuller Plants

 Sweet pea seeds can be planted directly into deeply loosened soil as soon as the ground can be worked.
-Once the peas have sprouted to 3 to 4 inches high, the seedlings should be thinned to 5 or 6 inches apart.
-To pinch sweet pea plants, wait until they are 4 to 8 inches high.
+Once the peas have sprouted to 3 to 4 inches (7.5 to 10 cm.) high, the seedlings should be thinned to 5 or 6 inches (12.5 to 15 cm.) apart.
+To pinch sweet pea plants, wait until they are 4 to 8 inches (10 to 20.5 cm.) high.
 Take the growing tip between your forefinger and thumbnail and snip the growing tip off using your nail as your blade.
 Pinching out sweet peas will force the plant hormones called auxins to move to the side or auxiliary tips.
 The auxins will produce growth and for new and stronger growing tips.

 Pinching out sweet peas will provide you with more blooms for cutting.
 It’s one of the wonders of growing these delightful vines.
 The more blooms you cut, the more will grow, so don’t be afraid of pinching out your sweet peas to enjoy the bouquets.